 Open communication makes leaders more visible and shows that they actually affirm their words with actions that can enhance their credibility.
 Having open communication about your vision can cultivate transparency and can lead to employees sharing more information with you.

 This is also giving them a feeling of contributing important knowledge and skills.
 Engaged employees commit to reaching a goal and are willing to give necessary feedback.
 Moreover, effective leaders show authenticity and communicate on a personal level.
 They share anecdotes and never pretend that things are okay if they are not.
-Forget about corporate-speak and be real to gain your employees’ respect and trust.
+Forget about corporate lingo and be real to gain your employees’ respect and trust.

 5. Document the key elements